Fees and Insurance

 Weekly Therapy Session: $150

-Soul Shine Workshops + Retreats starting at $60
+Soul Shine Workshops + Retreats starting at $60 (not covered by insurance)

 We offer a sliding scale fee through Open Path Collective for those who do not have health insurance.
 Please inquire when scheduling your consultation call.